coin-au-carre/slacking/README.md

 + C++11 compatible compiler.
 Tested with Clang (3.5, 3.6, 3.7) and GCC (4.9, 5).
 + [Curl](https://curl.haxx.se/libcurl/) (which you probably already have).

-Note: *Slacking* uses [CPR C++ Requests](https://github.com/whoshuu/cpr) and [Nlohmann Json](https://github.com/nlohmann/json) which are already included in the project.
+Note: *Slacking* uses the awesome [C++ Requests](https://github.com/whoshuu/cpr) (CPR) and [Nlohmann Json](https://github.com/nlohmann/json) which are already included in the project.
-C++ Requests have been rewritten in order to be a header only library.
+CPR have been rewritten in order to be a header only library.
 Hence, you do not have to install anything!

 Installation
 ------------